rotunda-uvap/uvapweb/content/news/uva-press-books-on-democracy-and-threats-to-it/index.md

 * *[The Elections of 2020](https://upress.virginia.edu/title/5621/)* edited by Michael Nelson
 * Forthcoming: *[The Elections of 2024](https://upress.virginia.edu/title/10079/)* edited by Michael Nelson
 * *[The Poisoning of the American Mind](https://upress.virginia.edu/title/10048/)* edited by Lawrence M. Eppard, Jacob L. Mackey, and Lee Jussim (Distributed for George Mason University Press)
+* *[The Silent Prologue: How Judicial Philosophies Shape Our Constitutional Rights](https://www.upress.virginia.edu/title/5631/)* by Ofer Raban (Distributed for George Mason University Press)
+* *[The Trials of Rasmea Odeh: How a Palestinian Guerrilla Gained and Lost U.S. Citizenship](https://www.upress.virginia.edu/title/5838/)* by Steven Lubet (Distributed for George Mason University Press)

 Be sure also to check out two of our series that relate directly to these issues: